Many people are familiar with the most common tick-borne disease: Lyme, but another has been on the rise: anaplasmosis.

 As spring returns and temperatures rise, we all like to spend more time outdoors.
 Ticks will become quite active again soon, which means we need increase our awareness and vigilance.

-Mosquito Squad offers tick control services for the home through our barrier spray and tick tube applications.
+Mosquito Squad offers tick control services for the home through our barrier treatment and tick tube applications.
 For anyone who is spending time outdoors, especially in areas where ticks are known to live, please use these tips:

 - Wear long-sleeved shirts and pants.
 Lighter colored clothing will make it easier to see the ticks